w3f/Grants-Program/applications/corego.md

 Sergej has previously worked on a project that applied for a W3F.
 The details of the project can be found [here](https://github.com/Szegoo/Grants-Program/blob/42b031052c16670685c65a409d91779d0069903a/applications/Dotflow.md).

+Oliver is a full stack blockchain developer who was involved in 3 projects granted by the Web3 Foundation.
+He worked with Sergej on [Dotflow](https://github.com/thedotflow).

+Some of the past projects Oliver has worked on are [fs-dapp](https://github.com/fair-squares/fs-dapp), [imbue-frontend](https://github.com/imbuenetwork/imbue-frontend), [dotflow](https://github.com/TheDotflow/dotflow-ui)

 ### Team Code Repos

 Github organization: